HHS-Team670/HHS_Vision/QuikCams/README.md

-#Setting up the RPI to stream using GStreamer
+# Setting up the RPI to stream using GStreamer

-use the following instructions to install G-Streamer on Raspberry Pi:
+Use the following instructions to install G-Streamer on Raspberry Pi:

   1) sudo nano /etc/apt/sources.list